Ygallo/book-club/TESTING.md

 | signup       	| 99          	| 100           	| 92            	| 100 	|

 ## Browser Testing
-- The Website was tested on Google Chrome and Firefox  browsers with no issues noted.
+- The Website was tested on Google Chrome.
+Microsoft Edge and Firefox  browsers with no issues noted.

 ## Device Testing
 The responsive design was checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.
 The website was also viewed on different devices such as Desktop, Laptop, Google S6 and Samsung phone to ensure responsiveness on various screen sizes.
 The results where as intended.